bsley/rocket/README.md

 rocket
 ======

+# UX Problems
+- Alerts plan and list is needed.
+- Savings are not a priority
+- No view for budget implication after adding a transaction
+- What pro features would we have?
+Reporting?
+- No access to settings

+# Questions?
+- If we're only budgeting for this period and the next, how do we warn the user if they're over budget?
+- Most thinking has been around this being fortnightly, what options would we give for "periods" and would any of them break the structure of the app?
+- How do we handle credit cards?
+- Clear plan needed for initial set up to ensure it's painless for the user even in the middle of a period.
+- Where do we store user's data?
+MYSQL? iCloud?
+- Can we run PHP on a phone?
+- How we ensure that transactions are up to date?
+- What if a duplicate transaction is entered?
+- Should we notify the user if a transaction was entered that wasn't them?
+- Is there opportunity in showing "offers" non-intrusively?

+### Bugs

 # Big Bugs
 - Keyboard glitches when editing info on push panels
 - scrollTop not working when transitioning between sections